DNSBelgium/mercator/dns-crawler/README.md

 RRSIG data for (currently only) the SOA record type is saved in the record_signature table.

+# GeoIP configuration

 The following GeoIP information for the A and AAAA record types' Responses is also stored:
 - Asn
 - Country
 - Ip
 - Asn Organisation
 - Ip Version

+To store these values, you need a MaxMind license key and accompanying database files.
+The GeoLite license can be obtained from [https://maxmind.com](MaxMind) and must be stored in `MAXMIND_LICENSE_KEY` or the application properties.